-- a. has the overall responsibility of risk management - b.
+- a.
+Manages the overall responsibility of risk management - b.
 Defines clearly risk limits and approve those set by Executive Management - c.
 Reviews various policies of the Bank and make appropriate changes as and when deemed necessary. - d.
-Re-evaluates these guidelines of modern corporate governance as contained in the reports of Cadbury and King II, and the Basel Committee on Banking Supervision.
+Re-evaluates these guidelines monitoring systems in place to ensure that the Directors receive all relevant, accurate information to guide them in making necessary strategic decisions, and providing effective leadership, control, and strategic direction over the bank's operations, and in ensuring that the bank fully complies with relevant legal, ethical, and regulatory requirements.

-The Bank has a unitary Board of Directors comprising a chairman, nine non-executive directors and three executive directors.
-The Board has adopted without modification, the major principles
+The bank has a unitary Board of Directors comprising a chairman, nine non-executive directors and three executive directors.
+The Board has adopted without modification, the major principles of modern corporate governance as contained in the reports of Cadbury and King II, and the Basel Committee on Banking Supervision.